A Network with a Mission

 - Strategies and measurement tools for creating jobs through local school feeding programs,

 - Successful models in other countries facing similar challenges to their own in areas of financing, agricultural, job creation, and transportation,

 - Strategies for inter-government coordination between departments and ministries such as education, health, and finance,

 - Support for working with the private sector, ranging from local farmers to international companies,

 - Models and tools for ensuring food quality and safety, including access to certified food quality and safety auditors,

 - Models for reducing food waste and for growing, preparing, and storing food in new ways.

 NATIONAL AND GLOBAL COMPANIES SEEKING NEW MARKETS THROUGH COMMERCIAL INTERESTS AND SOCIAL RESPONSIBILITY, REGIONAL SUPPLY CHAIN PARTNERS, LOCAL FARMERS

 Local, national and international businesses can play a powerful role in strengthening the school feeding programs in developing markets.
 Through GCNF, they can build new relationships with government leaders and access strategies for mitigating risks.
-Business participating in GCNF have included Tetra Laval, DSM Nutritional Products, American Peanut Council, SOZO Foods, American Soybean Association, Edesia, Cargill, DuPont, Future Life Health Products, Kraft Heinz, American Beverage Association, Nascent Solutions Inc., and National Restaurant Association.
+Business participating in GCNF regional networks have included Tetra Laval, DSM Nutritional Products, American Peanut Council, SOZO Foods, American Soybean Association, Edesia, Cargill, DuPont, Future Life Health Products, Kraft Heinz, American Beverage Association, Nascent Solutions Inc., and National Restaurant Association.

 By working through the GCNF network, private sector members have access to: